 As human beings, I believe that we are socially designed to share our lives with others.
-Establishing a healthy and supportive relationship with your counsellor may help you develop new ways of relating to yourself and others and in turn you can look to a brighter future, which we all deserve.
+Establishing a healthy and supportive relationship with your counsellor can help you develop new ways of relating to yourself and others and in turn you can look to a brighter future, which, I believe we all deserve!

 Training, qualifications & experience